Region Shield Rules and Regulations

 Competitive teams are automatically entered into the ER Shield.
 However a team

-may withdraw from the competition by having their Club send an email stating that fact to
+may withdraw from the competition by sending an email stating that fact to

 the ERSL at GM@ersl.ca.
 The email must be received by 18:00 on the second Friday

-indicated by e-mail by their Club no later than 18:00 on the second Friday in May of
+indicated by e-mail no later than 18:00 on the second Friday in May of

 participate in one of either the ER Cup or ER Shield Competitions.